-This System Implementation Plan describes the activities in which the DHCS will engage to ensure appropriate data identification, validation and collection; county and DHCS data management; report development; and quality improvement.
-The Performance Outcomes System for Medi-Cal Specialty Mental Health Services for children and youth is complex and requires multi-level collaboration between DHCS, counties, DHCS partners/stakeholders, and other state agencies.
+This System Implementation Plan describes the activities in which DHCS will engage to ensure appropriate data identification: validation and collection; county and DHCS data management; report development; and quality improvement.
+The Performance Outcomes System for Medi-Cal Specialty Mental Health Services for children and youth is complex and requires collaboration between DHCS, counties, DHCS partners/stakeholders, and other state agencies.
 It relies on existing state and county staff resources, including at least five DHCS mental health data systems and 56 county clinical and billing systems.
-For this project, implementing the system requires a balance of making the best of existing data, systems, and processes at the state and county levels while simultaneously making the modifications necessary to support the purpose of the statute to improve outcomes and to inform fiscal decision-making.
+For this project, implementing the system requires a balance of utilizing existing data, systems, and processes at the state and county levels while simultaneously making the modifications necessary to improve outcomes and to inform decision-making.

 The benefits of success will be significant for children/youth, their families/caregivers, providers, counties, DHCS and the Legislature.
-Reports will highlight programs that demonstrate effectiveness in improving outcomes, which may then be used to identify best practices and benchmarks for success.
-Statewide transparency will be increased in the seven domains of access, engagement, service appropriateness to need, service effectiveness, linkages, cost-effectiveness and satisfaction, thereby giving partners / stakeholders a clearer idea of treatment outcomes that will ultimately inform the allocation of resources (e.g., program improvement, program expansion, elimination of ineffective programs).
-Finally, maintaining an open communication and information feedback loop between the counties and DHCS through the existing CMHDA statewide and regional Quality Improvement Committees will better enable DHCS to understand county issues in order to provide appropriate assistance and support the continuous quality improvement of mental health services.
+Reports will highlight programs that demonstrate effectiveness in improving outcomes, which may then be used to identify quality improvement processes and benchmarks for success.
+Statewide transparency will be increased in the seven performance outcome domains of access, engagement, service appropriateness to need, service effectiveness, linkages, cost-effectiveness and satisfaction, thereby giving partners / stakeholders accurate information that will inform the allocation of resources.
+Finally, maintaining open communication and information feedback between the counties and DHCS through the existing CMHDA statewide and regional QI Committees will better enable DHCS to understand county issues in order to provide appropriate assistance and support the continuous quality improvement of mental health services.